aorsot1/data_science_kaggle_datasets/Notebooks/R/graduate_admissions.md

     ## 1 0.006382295

-**Takeaway:** Though the results are slighter than the training results, the performance is still satisfactory remainig close to 0 as we would desire.
+**Takeaway:** Though the results are slighter than the training results, the performance is still satisfactory remaining close to 0 as we would desire.